 .manager-journalextensions are temporary SQLite rollback journals created when database revisions are necessary.
 They help prevent database corruption.
 The application normally deletes them when they are no longer needed.
 They remain only if an overly aggressive backup process interrupted a file conversion.

 Relaunch Manager and verify all active businesses are still present and contain expected accounting and custom theme data.
-If an active business file was moved from the application data folder by accident, Manager will regenerate a file with the required name.
-However, the recreated business will have only default tabs and no accounting data.
-The recreated business should be removed.
-The associated data file should be deleted.
-(It will probably be the most recently created file in the folder.)
-The previously removed file with the same name should be moved back into the application data folder.
+If an active business file was moved from the application data folder by accident, the previously removed file should be moved back into the application data folder.

 When satisfied all businesses are present and include expected data, delete removed files from their temporary location.